 S10 (1975 to 1983)

-In 1975, the Silvia officially took hold with the release of the S10, a rear-wheel-drive car built on the S platform of Nissan.
+In 1975, the Silvia officially took hold with the release of the S10, a rear-wheel-drive car built on Nissan’s S platform.
 The S10 was curvier, and this characteristic set it apart from its rivals like Toyota and Mazda.
 Its engine was a 1.8-litre L18 inline-four engine which pushed power to the wheels through a 3-speed 3N71 automatic transmission.
-It also had newly styled bumpers and featured leaf spring suspension.
+It also had newly-styled bumpers and featured leaf spring suspension.

 Nissan brought out the newer S110 that came as a two-door hardtop coupe or a 3-door hatchback.
 Nissan had designed it to feature a rotary engine that later turned to be unreliable.
 Its design was similar to the Leopard sedan and coupe.
 The S10 got a redesign in the next release that came with a two series range and double-plug conventional piston engine system.

-It also came in the GL, and the SGL trims that featured alloy wheels, mud flaps, power windows, variable intermittent wipers and armrest, carpet kick pads and air conditioning, with power steering and power sunroof also for the coupe model.
+It was offered in two trim levels – GL and SGL – which featured alloy wheels, mud flaps, power windows, variable intermittent wipers, armrest, carpet kick pads, air conditioning, power steering and power sunroof.

-The S14 sprung to life in 1993 with a rounder and broader design model that gave it the impression that it was bigger.
-It still featured the S platform and came in different trims, which were a 2.0-litre SR20DET, 2.0-litre SR20DET inline-four, and 2.4-litre KA24DE inline-four engines.
+The S14 sprung to life in 1993 with a rounder and broader design model that made it appear bigger.
+It still featured the S platform and came in different engine, which used 2.0-litre SR20DET, 2.0-litre SR20DET inline-four, and 2.4-litre KA24DE inline-four engines.
 The striking features of the S14 were the projector lamps and the darker taillights.

-However, with much speculation around the Silvia product line, it returned to production after 16 years of absence as the new model Nissan Foria.
-It was displayed in the Sydney Motor Show last year featuring a new coupe design with rear suicide doors.
+There’s much speculation around the Silvia product line, especially with the preview of the Nissan Foria concept in 2011.
+It featured a new coupe design with rear suicide doors.
 Nissan has dropped hints that the release might feature an electric battery, but it is not official.
-However, we hope it will be able to hold its own against new coupe entries in the market like Ford’s Mustang, the Mazda MX-5, the Nissan 370Z, the Subaru BRZ, and the Toyota 86.
+However, we hope it will be able to hold its own against new coupe entries in the market like Ford’s Mustang, the Mazda MX-5, the Nissan 370Z, the Subaru BRZ and the Toyota 86.

-With the new Nissan Silvia set to debut soon, the old Nissan Silvias are still functional up to this day.
-If you need parts to repair an old Silvia or are seeking to restore a decommissioned unit, Carpart.au.com is a must-visit website for you.
-It specialises in auto parts supply, and you may even source entire cars of all makes and models.
+With the new Nissan Silvia possibly debuting soon, the old Nissan Silvias are still functional around up to this day.
+If you need parts to restore a decommissioned unit, Carpart.au.com is a must-visit website for you.
+It specialises in auto parts supply, and you may even source entire cars of every make and model.
 Check us out now!